yulonglim/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC?? - Delete all the students in the filtered student list**
+**Use case: UC06 - Delete all the students in the filtered student list**

 MSS: